Xilinx/Vitis_Libraries/vision/README.md

 The organization of contents in each folder is described in the readmes of the respective folders.

 ## HARDWARE and SOFTWARE REQUIREMENTS
-The Vitis Vision library is designed to work with Zynq, Zynq Ultrascale+, VCK190, and Alveo FPGAs.
+The Vitis Vision library is designed to work with Zynq, Zynq Ultrascale+, VCK190, and Alveo™ FPGAs.
 The library has been verified on zcu102, zcu104, vck190, U50, and U200 boards.

 ### Prerequisites

-* Valid installation of [Vitis™ 2021.2](https://www.xilinx.com/html_docs/xilinx2021_1/vitis_doc/acceleration_installation.html#dhg1543555360045__ae364401) or later version and the corresponding licenses.
+* Valid installation of [Vitis™ 2021.2](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Installing-the-Vitis-Software-Platform) or later version and the corresponding licenses.
-* Xilinx® Runtime ([XRT](https://www.xilinx.com/html_docs/xilinx2021_1/vitis_doc/acceleration_installation.html#dhg1543555360045__ae364401)) must be installed.
+* Xilinx® Runtime ([XRT](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Installing-Xilinx-Runtime-and-Platforms)) must be installed.
 XRT provides software interface to Xilinx FPGAs.
-* Install/compile [OpenCV-4.4.0]((https://github.com/opencv/opencv/tree/4.4.0)) libraries(with compatible libjpeg.so).
-Appropriate version (X86/aarch32/aarch64) of compiler must be used based on the available processor for the target board.
+* Install [OpenCV-4.4.0]((https://github.com/opencv/opencv/tree/4.4.0)) x86 libraries(with compatible libjpeg.so). x86 libs have to be used for

+		a) L1 flow irrespective of target FPGA device being PCIe or embedded.
+		b) L2/L3 flow when the target device is PCIe based.

+	For L2/L3 flow targeting embedded platforms, aarch32/aarch64 version OpenCV shipped within their *sysroot* should be used.
-* libOpenCL.so must be installed if not present.
+* libOpenCL.so must be [installed](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/OpenCL-Installable-Client-Driver-Loader) if not present.
 * [Install the card](https://www.xilinx.com/support/documentation/boards_and_kits/accelerator-cards/1_9/ug1301-getting-started-guide-alveo-accelerator-cards.pdf) for which the platform is supported in Vitis 2021.2 or later versions.
-* If targeting an [embedded platform](https://www.xilinx.com/html_docs/xilinx2021_1/vitis_doc/acceleration_installation.html#dhg1543555360045__ae364401) , set up the [evaluation board](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/444006775/Zynq+UltraScale+MPSoC).
+* If targeting an embedded platform, [install]((https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Installing-Embedded-Platforms?tocId=hfE7LFeS8mU4dexvgPL31Q)) it and set up the [evaluation board](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/444006775/Zynq+UltraScale+MPSoC).

 ##### OpenCV Installation Guidance: